Battle of Svensksund: Aftermath

 Surviving Russian ships gathered at Frederikshamn where the badly depleted fleet was being rebuilt while the Swedish coastal fleet stayed at Svensksund.
 The Swedes later sent a squadron of 25 gun sloops closer to Frederikshamn but they were turned back on 5 August by the rebuilt Russian coastal fleet.
 The Swedes withdrew back to Svensksund but the Russians did not give chase.

 This defeat encouraged Russia to negotiate with Sweden, eventually signing the Treaty of Värälä on 14 August 1790.
 Neither side gained any territory, however all provisions in the peace treaty of Nystad from 1721 that formally infringed upon Swedish sovereignty were cancelled.
 After the war the Russians started a massive fortification programme on the eastern, Russian, side of the Kymi river, building the sea fortresses Fort Slava, Fort Elisabeth and the land fortress Kyminlinna.
 The forts later grew into the port city of Kotka.

-Sankt Nikolai

-The Russian frigate Sankt Nikolai was sunk in the battle.
+The Russian frigate Sankt Nikolai was one of the ships sunk in the battle.
 She was found in 1948 off Kotka, almost intact.
 Over 2,300 objects have been recovered from her hull by divers.